devp09/walmartSales/README.md

+Walmart Sales Data Analysis

+Project Overview

+This project aims to analyze Walmart sales data using SQL and Python to uncover insights into revenue trends, customer behavior, product performance, and operational efficiency.
+The analysis is conducted using MySQL and PostgreSQL, with data manipulation in Pandas and NumPy.

 Project Steps

 1. Set Up the Environment

-Tools Used: Visual Studio Code (VS Code), Python, SQL (MySQL and PostgreSQL)
+Tools Used: Visual Studio Code (VS Code), Python, SQL (MySQL & PostgreSQL)

-Goal: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.
+Create a structured workspace within VS Code.

+Organize project folders for smooth development and data handling.

 2. Set Up Kaggle API

+Steps:

-API Setup: Obtain your Kaggle API token from Kaggle by navigating to your profile settings and downloading the JSON file.
+Obtain your Kaggle API token from Kaggle (Profile Settings → Download kaggle.json).

-Configure Kaggle:
-Place the downloaded kaggle.json file in your local .kaggle folder.
+Configure Kaggle by placing the kaggle.json file in your local .kaggle folder.

+Use the command:

-Use the command kaggle datasets download -d <dataset-path> to pull datasets directly into your project.
+kaggle datasets download -d <dataset-path>

+to pull datasets directly into your project.

 3. Download Walmart Sales Data

-Data Source: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
+Data Source: Kaggle API

-Dataset Link: Walmart Sales Dataset
+Dataset Link: Walmart Sales Dataset (Add actual link)

-Storage: Save the data in the data/ folder for easy reference and access.
+Save the data in the data/ folder for easy reference and access.

-4. Install Required Libraries and Load Data
+4. Install Required Libraries & Load Data

+Install Dependencies:

-Libraries: Install necessary Python libraries using: pip install pandas numpy sqlalchemy mysql-connector-python psycopg2 Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.
+pip install pandas numpy sqlalchemy mysql-connector-python psycopg2

+Load Data: Read the dataset into a Pandas DataFrame for initial analysis and transformations.

 5. Explore the Data

-Goal: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.
+Goal: Conduct an initial data exploration to understand structure and distribution.

-Analysis: Use functions like .info(), .describe(), and .head() to get a quick overview of the data structure and statistics.
+Use functions like:

+df.info()
+df.describe()
+df.head()

+Identify missing values, incorrect data types, and potential outliers.

 6. Data Cleaning

-Remove Duplicates: Identify and remove duplicate entries to avoid skewed results.
+Remove Duplicates to prevent skewed results.

-Handle Missing Values: Drop rows or columns with missing values if they are insignificant; fill values where essential.
+Handle Missing Values: Drop or fill missing values where necessary.

-Fix Data Types: Ensure all columns have consistent data types (e.g., dates as datetime, prices as float).
+Fix Data Types: Ensure correct formats (e.g., dates as datetime, prices as float).

-Currency Formatting: Use .replace() to handle and format currency values for analysis.
+Currency Formatting: Convert string-based currency values to numerical format.

-Validation: Check for any remaining inconsistencies and verify the cleaned data.
+Validation: Perform final checks for consistency.

 7. Feature Engineering

-Create New Columns: Calculate the Total Amount for each transaction by multiplying unit_price by quantity and adding this as a new column.
+Create New Columns:

+df['Total_Amount'] = df['unit_price'] * df['quantity']

-Enhance Dataset: Adding this calculated field will streamline further SQL analysis and aggregation tasks.
+Enhance Dataset: Adding computed fields to streamline SQL analysis.

 8. Load Data into MySQL and PostgreSQL

-Set Up Connections: Connect to MySQL and PostgreSQL using sqlalchemy and load the cleaned data into each database.
+Database Connection: Use SQLAlchemy to connect to MySQL and PostgreSQL.

-Table Creation: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+Create Tables: Automate table creation and data insertion.

-Verification: Run initial SQL queries to confirm that the data has been loaded accurately.
+Verification: Run SQL queries to validate data integrity.

-9. SQL Analysis: Complex Queries and Business Problem Solving Business Problem-Solving: Write and execute complex SQL queries to answer critical business questions, such as:
+SQL Business Problem-Solving & Insights

+🔹 Revenue Trends & Performance Analysis

-Revenue trends across branches and categories.
+Analyze monthly and yearly revenue trends across branches and categories.

-Identifying best-selling product categories.
-Sales performance by time, city, and payment method.
+Identify seasonal sales spikes to optimize inventory and marketing strategies.

+🔹 Customer Behavior & Buying Patterns

-Analyzing peak sales periods and customer buying patterns.
+Discover peak sales hours to improve staffing and customer service.

+Analyze customer spending habits across payment methods and locations.

+🔹 Product & Profitability Insights

+Identify best-selling product categories and their impact on revenue.

-Profit margin analysis by branch and category.
+Conduct profit margin analysis by branch and category.

+🔹 Operational Efficiency & Performance Metrics

+Evaluate sales performance by city, time of day, and payment method.

+Monitor transaction volume to optimize store resources and promotions.

+📌 Documentation & Reporting

-Documentation: Keep clear notes of each query's objective, approach, and results.
+Maintain clear documentation of SQL queries, objectives, and findings.

-10. Project Publishing and Documentation
-Documentation: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.
-Project Publishing: Publish the completed project on GitHub or any other version control platform, including:
-The README.md file (this document).
-Jupyter Notebooks (if applicable).
-SQL query scripts.
-Data files (if possible) or steps to access them.
+Present insights via Power BI & Tableau dashboards for stakeholders.

+How to Use This Project

+Clone the Repository

+git clone <repo-link>
+cd walmart-sales-analysis

+Run Data Cleaning & Transformation Scripts

+Load Cleaned Data into MySQL/PostgreSQL

+Run SQL Queries for Insights

+Visualize Findings in Power BI/Tableau

+🚀 Ready to uncover valuable business insights?
+Let's dive into the data!